elfennani/reddit-client-nextjs/README.md

 Just another reddit client.
 This project is being made with the power of ReactJS and NextJS.

+*Note: the app is already deployed in netlify to test out.
+[Check it out here](https://revirted.netlify.app/).*

 ## Installation and Running

 ```console